Cloud Shell has the following known limitations and restrictions.

 Custom installed software packages and persistence

-The virtual machine instance that backs your Cloud Shell session is not
+The virtual machine instance that backs your Cloud Shell session

 modifications that you made to it outside your

 $HOME are lost.

-Cloud Shell may produce errors if the
+Cloud Shell can produce errors if the

 .bashrc file is modified or

 if [ -f "/google/devshell/bashrc.google" ]; then source "/google/devshell/bashrc.google" fi